1.3. Setting up CODAS packages¶

 .

-include (pycodas)
+(pycodas)

-doesn’t, execute conda activate pycodas
+; if it doesn’t, execute conda activate pycodas

-.
-You can also check your python
+can also check your python version:

 python --version